-In fiscal year 2022, the Hotline Unit will continue the Investigation Follow-up Review Program.
-Following up on significant, previously performed investigations is an essential activity that helps ensure agency management is addressing issues and recommendations included in Hotline investigative reports.
-Hotline staff conduct follow-up reviews under the direction of the Investigations Manager or Chief of Investigations.
+In fiscal year 2023, the Hotline Unit will continue the Investigation Follow-up Review Program.
+Following up on significant, previous investigations is an essential activity that helps ensure agency management is addressing issues and recommendations included in Hotline investigative reports.